fujidana/vscode-spec-data/README.md

   - A pair of columns in a `csv-column` file and that of rows in a `csv-row` file can be graphically plotted.
   - All cells must be numeric; string may appear only in a header line that starts with a hash character (`#`).
   - A delimiter may be either a whitespace, tab, or comma, and is auto-detected.
-  - The extension does not associate the file extensions such as `.csv`, `tsv`, or `dat` with and language ID by the following reasons:
+  - The extension does not associate file extensions such as `.csv`, `tsv`, or `dat` with the language ID for the following reasons:
     - The extension can not determine from the file extension which direction (column-wise or row-wise) an array should be extracted from a table.
-    - The extension do not intend to support all possible features for general CSV files.
-The main feature is drawing a graph and thus files consisting of number only are targeted.
+    - The extension does not support all possible formats of CSV files.
+The extension focuses on drawing a graph and thus files consisting of number only are targeted.
   - A data file exported by ESRF's __spec__ macro, [BLISS / mca.mac](https://www.esrf.fr/blissdb/macros/macdoc.py?macname=mca.mac), is also covered in `csv-row`.
 - __spec standard data file__ (ID: `spec-data`, extension: `.spec`): files the __spec__ software outputs during various scan commands.
   - Note that the __spec__ software does not specify a file extension for the data format.
 Use of `.spec` for __spec__ data file is just the preference of the extension author.